Salix-OS/docs.salixos.org/content/user/sbopkg/_index.md

 comes up, you'll have to select the Sync option and then you can use sbopkg normally.
 This will take some time.
 It's a good idea to sync every now and then, in order to get all updates from the slackbuilds.org repository.
-Make sure you read the sbopkg documentation: http://www.sbopkg.org/docs.php
+Make sure you read the [sbopkg documentation](https://www.sbopkg.org/docs.php).

 {{% notice warning %}}
 It should be noted that SlackBuilds at slackbuilds.org assume that you have a